pentandra/lifepreserver/items/static/blog/putting-the-pieces-together/index.md

 may ask ourselves, what's wrong with just going at this on our own?
 There is so much potential out there, and people and organizations are already staking out their ground!
 Why not just let things go as they have done up to this point in time, and hope that it all works out?
-Isn't the laissez-faire approach good enough?
+Isn't the <span lang="fr">laissez-faire</span> approach good enough?
 It has gotten us here, hasn't it!? _Why is it so important that we do this together?_

 Quite frankly, I don't think any of our current approaches have had the power to transform the current systems of scholarship.
 We need something more,